CISSP® - Professional Experience Requirement

 - One year waiver of the professional experience requirement based on a candidate’s education

-Candidates can substitute a maximum of one year of direct full-time security professional work experience described above if they have a four-year college degree OR Advanced Degree in information security from a U.S. National Center of Academic Excellence in information Security (CAEIAE) or regional equivalent.
+Candidates can substitute a maximum of one year of direct full-time security professional work experience described above if they have a four-year college degree, or regional equivalent OR an advanced degree in information security from the U.S. National Center of Academic Excellence in Information Assurance Education (CAE/IAE).

 - One-year waiver of the professional experience requirement for holding an additional credential on the (ISC)² approved list